 Harmony Smith is my secret identity; an alias to use while executing my design for a more balanced and fulfilling life.
-I am a fairly average middle-class, working mother of three, who is no longer satisfied in merely surviving each day.
+I am a fairly average middle-class, working mother of five, who is no longer satisfied in merely surviving each day.

 The short version of my story is that I found myself incompatible with a life that was perfect according to the generally-accepted views on “success.”
 I had a promising career and a healthy family.
 Yet, a suffocating malaise set in and I was paralyzed, looking out at an endless horizon of mediocrity.
 I went through the motions, in a haze of work, to-do lists, chores, and zoning out in front of the television or escaping into fiction novels.
 I regret the time that was wasted in this purgatory.
 The spell was broken, eventually, after I embarked on a journey of self-discovery via the internet.

 I became fascinated by blogs.
 There are so many people in this world who are living extraordinary lives because they were brave enough to break free from the status quo.
 It was enlightening and truly life-changing to learn of the universe of options that are available, but rarely encouraged.
 My realization: